 A Recommended Treatment Area, (RTA), is an area that the District has determined is in need of fuels treatment by using the Wildfire Hazard Assessment Plan.

-This document maps the Recommended Treatment Areas in the Districts parks included in the Wildfire Hazard Reduction and Resource Management Plan.
+This document maps the Recommended Treatment Areas (RTAs) in the Districts parks included in the Wildfire Hazard Reduction and Resource Management Plan.

 The Wildfire Hazard Reduction and Resource Management Plan is a guiding tool for fuels management approaches throughout the East Bay Regional Parklands.

 1. Reduce fire hazards on District-owned lands in the East Bay's wildland-urban interface to an acceptable level of risk.

 2. Maintain and enhance ecological values for plant and wildlife habitat consistent with fire reduction goals.